Filmfestivals.com + fest21.com merger

-Enjoy here the best of both worlds: Portal and Social network for the festival community.
+Enjoy here the best of both worlds: Portal with Film & Fest News and Social network for the festival community.

-Our mission since 1995 connecting films to festivals and documenting the world of festivals worldwide.
+Since 1995 we connect films to festivals and document the world of festivals worldwide.

 We offer the most comprehensive festival directory of 6 000 festivals, browse festival blogs, film blogs...and promote yourself for free.

 There are currently 1 user

 and 274 guests

 List by content

 Presented by the American Sephardi Federation the 17th New York Sephardic Jewish Film Festival is now the only annual festival of its kind.
 A banquet for filmgoers, this year’s festival will feature world renowned singer Enrico Macias on opening night and productions from France, Israel, Greece, Austria, and Spain.
 Rarely seen in the United States, the 16 films will share unforgettable stories of Bukhari, Iraqi, Iranian, Moroccan, Algerian, Greek and Spanish Jews, along with a timely spotlight on the bifurcated lives of Jews displaced from their ruptured Arab homelands.

 The festival will launch with an unprecedented appearance by legendary Sephardi entertainer Enrico Macias.
 The subject of the dazzling opening-night film “Enrico Macias: A Life in Music”, Macias will receive the American Sephardi Federation Pomegranate Lifetime Achievement Award at a gala benefit reception.